ClickHouse/ClickHouse/docs/en/development/build_cross_osx.md

 make install
 ```

-Also we need to download MacOS X SDK inside our working tree
+Also, we need to download MacOS X SDK into the working tree.

 ```bash
 cd ClickHouse